 Equipped with a piano-style keyboard, light pen, display, QWERTY keyboard, and processor, the CMI was born.
 It represented a huge step forward for sampling technology.
 Samples could only be between half a second to about a second in length and had a maximum sample rate of 24kHz.
 Samples came on eight-inch floppy diskettes, with included sample packs such as a pack of orchestral sounds.
 The sample named ORCH5 has grown in popularity beyond the CMI and has been included in many sample packs.
 It was originally sampled from Stravinksy's Firebird Suite.
 Specifically, it is the hit at the beginning of the "Infernal Dance" section, pitched down a minor sixth and reduced in speed.
 This sample has become almost a cliche sound in hip hop and electronic pop, this distinctive, lo-fi orchestral hit.

 The Musicians Union would go on to call the CMI a "lethal threat" to its members.
 Although the composition language was criticized as being too difficult for the average musician and equipped with only 208kB of RAM, there was still significant interest in CMI.
-The Arturia CMI V software faithfully recreates the feel of a Fairlight CMI with all of its quirks, and of course, it maintains the characteristic sound that so many people fell in love with.
+Today, the Arturia CMI V software faithfully recreates the feel of a Fairlight CMI with all of its quirks, and of course, it maintains the characteristic sound that so many people fell in love with.

 The EMU SP-1200 is one of the samplers that revolutionized sampling in hip-hop.
 Pre-recorded sounds were originally utilized in hip hop by way of DJing, using records and beat juggling to create loops for MCs to rap over.
 The SP-1200 allowed for songs to be almost entirely produced using a single piece of relatively portable gear.
 It had the ability to save up to 100 patterns and 100 songs, but only 32 samples were possible, and only with a maximum total sample time of approximately 10 seconds and a maximum single sample time of 2.5 seconds.
 The 12-bit/26.04kHz sampling gave it a unique sonic character, which many say captured the sound of old vinyl records.
 One popular technique was to sample 33 ⅓ vinyl records at 45rpm and then play back at a slower speed, overcoming some of the sampling limitations of the SP-1200.